a-rhodes-vcu/SQL-Commands/README.md

 This repository holds some SQL commands for a database theory course.
-This demonstrates effective SQL commands that creates tables, inserts data, selects, filters, updates and performs various analysis on data.
+This demonstrates effective SQL commands that creates tables, joins tables, inserts data, selects, filters, updates and performs various analysis on data.